Germany Avoids Technical Recession, Eurozone GDP Projected To Rise 0.5% In 2020

 The U.K.'s year-over-year growth in the three-month period ended in September slowed from 1.3% to 1%, according to the ONS.

 "We know uncertainty is a killer for the economy.
 U.K. growth was the slowest in a decade and that was in August.
 Germany has only narrowly avoided a recession, but it's not out of the woods just yet.
-Now the effects of uncertainty have become reality,” said Kerstin Braun, president of the U.K.-based Stenn Group.
+Now the effects of uncertainty have become reality,” said Kerstin Braun, president of the U.K.-based Stenn Group, according to The Guardian.

 Companies are dealing with the consequences of a global economic meltdown, Braun said: "margins are squeezed, output is down and balance sheets are weak."